More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Experiments

 \section{Experiments}

-In this section, we report the experimental results of the proposed EDU-PRM.
-In general, we perform two evaluation setups, a direct accuracy evaluation over PRM benchmarks and applying PRMs as a BoN results selector over a series of math reasoning tasks.
-In addition, we also experiment with the proposed EDU sampling strategy, comparing with the traditional high-temperature (HT) sampling method, focusing not only on accuracy but also on token efficiency, offering a more nuanced perspective beyond traditional metrics.
+We demonstrate our proposed EDU-PRM using two setups, a direct evaluation over PRM benchmarks and evaluation by applying PRMs as a BoN results selector over a series of math reasoning tasks.
+In addition, we also experiment with the proposed EDU sampling strategy focusing not only on accuracy but also on token efficiency, comparing with the traditional high-temperature (HT) sampling method.